Module 10.10: FinOps at Enterprise Scale

 If you use request-based, the team pays for 40 CPUs, which encourages them to reduce requests, but does not reflect actual consumption.
 If you use usage-based, they pay for 5 CPUs, which is fair to their actual load, but leaves the business paying for the 35 CPUs of reserved capacity that no other team could use.
 The hybrid model charges for the maximum of (request, usage) plus shared cluster overhead.

-Why: The hybrid model is the most effective because it holds teams accountable for the capacity they lock up (requests) while still capturing their actual consumption if it exceeds their baseline requests.
-This naturally incentivizes developers to align their requests closely with their actual usage patterns, directly reducing cluster waste.
+Why: The hybrid model is the most effective because it fundamentally aligns financial accountability with cluster mechanics.
+It holds teams responsible for the capacity they lock up through resource requests, preventing them from blindly over-provisioning “just in case.”
+Simultaneously, it captures their actual consumption if it unexpectedly exceeds their baseline requests.
+This dual mechanism naturally incentivizes developers to tune their requests closely to their actual usage patterns, directly reducing overall cluster waste.
+Over time, this leads to higher packing density on nodes and fewer idle resources that central IT has to subsidize.

 Question 3: Your company currently spends $5M/year on AWS and $2M/year on Azure.
 A consultant recommends migrating all Azure workloads to AWS to gain "negotiation leverage" for a better Enterprise Discount Program (EDP) tier.
 Under what circumstances would this migration be a financially poor decision?